edelgrace/blog/content/post/2010-02-27-i-love-nine-hours-of-marching-band.md

 <a name="monday"></a>So a couple of things happened over the past few days.
 On Monday I was sick, and then Cloud got sick too.
 I felt like I made him sick, ah I told him not to get too close to me!
 But then my friend said that we both might have mono.
 O_o

 To recap, my friend Rio had a friend who had mono.
 His friend kinda coughed in his face a lot, and accidetally shared food on more than one occassion.
 So me and Dylan and Rio are chilling at Chinook mall and I eat half of Rio's burrito, Dylan eats the other half and drinks Rio's pop.
 It was ony after we did that, that Rio told us that he might have mono.
-Thank you Rio&#8230; But there's little chance that me and Dylan have mono.
+Thank you Rio...
+But there's little chance that me and Dylan have mono.
 So yeah, being sick is never fun.

 <a name="wednesday"></a>Then on Wednesday I had gym.
 Since I'm in bandie gym (a gym class with mostly band kids in it) I don't take gym seriously cause no one else really does.
 But there's always that one kid who is always hardcore and intense.